 The Danzig Mennonite Church: Its Origin and History from 1569–1919

-Hermann Gottlieb; trans. by Victor G. Doerksen Mannhardt.
+Hermann Gottlieb Mannhardt.
+Trans.
+Victor G. Doerksen; ed.
+Mark Jantzen and John D. Thiesen.
 North Newton, KS; Kitchener, ON: Bethel College; Pandora Press, 2007.
 286 pages.

 This congregational history was written nearly ninety years ago, but has now been translated and published in book form for an English-speaking audience by Victor G. Doerksen.
 Hermann Gottlieb Mannhardt had a vested interest in this particular history.
 His uncle, Jacob Mannhardt, served as preacher and elder of the Danzig Mennonite Church, and later H. G. Mannhardt himself was ordained as co-elder of the same church.
 In a real sense, this history is also his story.
 A student of both Protestant theology and history, Mannhardt presented this detailed narrative at the centennial of the dedication of the Danzig Mennonite Church building, and the 350th anniversary of its founding.